Learning Outcomes

 Significance of Non-Natural Use

 Establishing non-natural use is essential for a claim under Rylands v Fletcher.
-If the use is deemed natural, the claim under this specific rule fails, although liability might still arise under negligence or private nuisance (if the interference is unreasonable and ongoing).
-The non-natural use requirement restricts the scope of strict liability to activities that genuinely create exceptional risks, distinguishing it from the broader tort of nuisance which focuses on the unreasonableness of the interference caused by the use, rather than the fundamental nature of the use itself.
+If the use is deemed natural, the claim under this specific rule fails.
+However, liability might still arise under negligence or private nuisance (if the interference is unreasonable and ongoing).

 Key Term: Strict Liability

 Liability imposed without the need to prove fault (such as negligence or intention) on the part of the defendant.
-Under Rylands v Fletcher, if the elements are met, the defendant is liable even if they took reasonable care to prevent the escape.
+Under Rylands v Fletcher, if the elements are met, the defendant is liable even if they took reasonable care to prevent the escape, subject to the modern constraints of escape, foreseeability of type of damage, and applicable defences.

 Exam Warning